BNY: BNY Investments

+BNY Pershing

+BNY Pershing provides clearing and custody, trading and settlement services, a variety of investment solutions, middle and back office support, data insights and business consulting to clients in the wealth and institutional segments.

-Wealth Management
+BNY Wealth

-BNY Mellon's Wealth Management unit handles the private banking, estate planning, family office services, and investment servicing and management of high-net-worth individuals and families.
+BNY’s Wealth business handles the private banking, estate planning, family office services, and investment servicing and management of high-net-worth individuals and families.
+Starting in 2013, the unit began expansion efforts, including opening eight new banking offices, increasing salespeople, bankers, and portfolio managers on staff, and launching an awareness campaign for wealth management services through television ads.
 As of 2014, it ranks 7th among wealth management businesses in the United States.
-Starting in 2013, the unit began expansion efforts, including opening eight new banking offices, increasing salespeople, bankers, and portfolio managers on staff, and launching an awareness campaign for wealth management services through television ads.

 Leadership

-Charles W. Scharf was appointed CEO in July 2017 and became Chairman after former CEO and Chairman Gerald Hassell retired at the end of 2017.
+Charles W. Scharf was appointed CEO in July 2017 and became Chairman after former CEO and chairman Gerald Hassell retired at the end of 2017.
 Hassell had been Chairman and CEO since 2011, after serving as BNY Mellon's president from 2007 to 2012 and as the president of the Bank of New York from 1998 until its merger.
 Scharf stepped down in 2019 to become the new CEO of Wells Fargo.
 Thomas "Todd" Gibbons served as BNY Mellon's CEO from 2020 to 2022.
-Robin Vince took over as the new CEO in 2022.
+Robin A. Vince was appointed president and CEO in August 2022, succeeding Gibbons.
+Upon his appointment, Robin Vince also became a member of the company’s board of directors.

 Karen Peetz served as president (the bank's first female president) from 2013 to 2016, when she retired; the company did not appoint a new president when she retired.
 Thomas Gibbons served as CFO between 2008 and 2017, when he also served as vice chairman.
 In 2017, Gibbons was replaced as CFO by Michael P. Santomassimo.
 BNY Mellon's Investment Management business is run by CEO Mitchell Harris, and the company's Investment Services business was led by Brian Shea until his retirement in December 2017.
+In 2020, Hanneke Smits became CEO of BNY Mellon Investment Management.
+In July 2024, BNY announced that Hanneke Smits would retire at the end of 2024, with Jose Minaya to become the next head of BNY Investments and BNY Wealth.

-As of July 2017, the company's board members were Linda Z. Cook, Nicholas M. Donofrio, Joseph J. Echevarria, Edward P. Garden, Jeffrey A. Goldstein, Gerald L. Hassell, John M. Hinshaw, Edmund F. (Ted) Kelly, John A. Luke Jr., Jennifer Morgan, Mark A. Nordenberg, Elizabeth E. Robinson, Charles W. Scharf and Samuel C. Scott III.
+As of 2024, the company's board members were Linda Z. Cook, Joseph J. Echevarria, M. Amy Gilliland, Jeffrey A. Goldstein, K. Guru Gowrappan, Ralph Izzo, Sandie O’Connor, Elizabeth E. Robinson, Robin Vince, and Alfred W. “Al” Zollar.